On the Bloch-Kato conjecture for GSp(4): Coherent cohomology and automorphic forms for G

 Taking the level at $p$ to be the Klingen parahoric $\Kl(p)$, we obtain an action of the local Hecke algebra $\ZZ[G(\Qp) \sslash \Kl(p) ]$ on the cohomology of the sheaves $\cN^i$.

 \begin{definition} We define the following operators:

 \end{definition}

-\begin{remark} The powers of $p$ are chosen so that these operators are \textbf{minimally integrally normalised} -- that is, they are minimal such that the relevant cohomological correspondences extend to the integral model of $X_{\Kl}$ over $\Zp$.
-In particular, all their eigenvalues are $p$-adically integral, which recovers the estimates on the valuations of the Hecke parameters of $\Pi$ given above.
+\begin{remark} The powers of $p$ are chosen so that these operators are \textbf{minimally integrally normalised}; that is, all their eigenvalues acting on $\Pi'_p$ are $p$-adically integral, because of the valuation estimates of \cref{eq:valuations}, and are units if $\Pi$ is ordinary at $p$.
 Of course, the eigenvalues of $U_{\Kl, 0}$ are roots of unity, and we shall generally use the more familiar alternative notation $\langle p \rangle$ for $U_{\Kl, 0}$. \end{remark}

 \begin{note} The operators $\{ \langle p \rangle, U_{\Kl, 1}, U_{\Kl, 2}\}$ generate a commutative subalgebra of the Hecke algebra, and $\{ \langle p \rangle, U'_{\Kl, 1}, U'_{\Kl, 2}\}$ generate another commutative subalgebra.
 Moreover, Serre duality interchanges these two subalgebras: more precisely, the transpose with respect to Serre duality of $U_{\Kl, 1}$ is $\langle p \rangle^{-1} U'_{\Kl, 1}$, and the transpose of $U_{\Kl, 2}$ is $\langle p \rangle^{-2} U'_{\Kl, 2}$. \end{note}